intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

 # Intel® Computer Vision SDK Setup for using the Inference Engine

 ## What you’ll learn
-  * How to check your system requirements for a Intel® Computer Vision SDK installation.
   * How to install the OpenCL Runtime Package
   * How to install the Intel® CV SDK
-  * How to verify the Intel® CV SDK installation

 ## Gather your materials
   * 5th or greater Generation Intel® Core™ processor.
 You can find the product name in Linux\* by running the ‘lscpu’ command.
 The ‘Model name:’ contains the information about the processor.